kristjank/ark-presentation-ots-2018/PITCHME.md

 ---
 ### Deploy your own ARKBridgechain
+>We share the tools we have built and user in our daily work.
+They are proven and trusted by more that 12000 community members

+### Deploy your own ARKBridgechain
 - ARKDeployer
 - Explorer
 - Wallets
+  - Desktop wallet
+  - Mobile wallets (iOs and Android)
 - All the API and plugins (usable and already working)

->We share the tools we have built and user in our daily work.
-They are proven and trusted by more that 12000 community members

 ---?color=white
 ![ArkDeployer](assets/images/ark-deployer.png)